 The Interscholastic Equestrian Team (IEA) is made up of riders from varying levels.
 This team travels and competes at different venues locally and nationally following the same format as the Intercollegiate Horse Show Association.
 Riders only need to own show clothes to compete in the IEA—no horses are needed, as the host team will provide them.
 IEA is a great opportunity to “catch ride,” learn how to work as a team, and prepare one for riding in college.

 How many horses do you have?
 How big is the barn?

-We have 40 stalls and 40-45 horses on the property at any given time.
-There are 25–30 equestrian boarding school-owned horses of all levels available for students to use in lessons and on independent rides.
+We have 40 stalls and there are approximately 40 horses on the property at any given time.
+Generally, Chatham Hall offers 25–30 school-owned horses of all levels available for students to use in lessons and on independent rides.